Optimizing resource efficiencies for scalable full-stack quantum computers: ALGORITHMIC PARAMETERS

-We note that Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) can also be arrived at from the conventional wisdom that error correction is so expensive that, heuristically, one should always adjust other control parameters (qubit temperature, etc) to minimize the amount of error correction (in this case the concatenation level, $k$).
-However, we emphasise that while this conventional wisdom works for the parameters taken Table~\ref{table:parameters}, it can fail drastically for slightly different parameters (such as the less ideal parameters in App.~\ref{App:varying_power_per_physical}).
-Thus while Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) helps us give a simple interpretation of this aspect of the full-stack modelling.
-It would be dangerous to rely on it without {\it first} performing the full-stack modelling.
-The reason is that to know if Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) is a good approximation or not, one needs to know the relative strengths of the $T_{\rm qb}$-dependent and $T_{\rm qb}$-independent terms in the power consumption.
-This is typically information that is only accessible after one has optimizing the full-stack (and thereby already found the transitions).
-Thus we see Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) as a way to help understanding the optimization's result {\it posteriori}, not to make a prediction {\it a priori}.
+We note that Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) can also be arrived at from the conventional wisdom that error correction is so expensive that, heuristically, one should always adjust other control parameters (qubit temperature, etc) to minimize the amount of error correction (in this case the concatenation level $k$).
+However, we emphasise that while this conventional wisdom works for the parameters given in Table~\ref{table:parameters}, it can fail drastically for slightly different parameters (such as the less ideal parameters in App.~\ref{App:varying_power_per_physical}).
+Thus, while Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) helps us give a simple interpretation of this aspect of the full-stack modelling, it would be dangerous to rely on it without {\it first} performing the full-stack modelling.
+The reason is that to know whether Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) is a good approximation or not, one needs to know the relative strengths of the $T_{\rm qb}$-dependent and $T_{\rm qb}$-independent terms in the power consumption.
+This is typically information that is only accessible after one has optimized the full-stack quantum computer (and thereby already found the transitions).
+Thus, we see Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) as a way to help understanding the optimization's result {\it a posteriori}, rather than for making a prediction {\it a priori}.

-Typically, Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) fails when the $T_{\rm qb}$-dependent term in the power-consumption is more significant than for the parameters taken in our Table~\ref{table:parameters}.
+Typically, Eq.~(\ref{Eq:transitions-k_to_k+1-specialcase}) fails when the $T_{\rm qb}$-dependent term in the power consumption is more significant than for the parameters given in Table~\ref{table:parameters}.
 We give a plausible example of this below in App.~\ref{App:varying_power_per_physical} with Fig.~\ref{Fig:bad-refrigerator}.
-There we see that the position of the transition from $k=3$ to $k=2$ depends on unexpected control parameters, such as the power consumption of the control electronics.
+There, we see that the position of the transition from $k=3$ to $k=2$ depends on unexpected control parameters, such as the power consumption of the control electronics.
 Hence, there is no simple way to guess the optimal value of $k$ for a given algorithm size without performing the full-stack optimization.